voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 - Promote harmless, easy, cute, emotional, sexy, and, above all, Like-able content over serious, contemplative, or deep reading.
 - Cater to the lowest common denominator so that every piece of content can reach a maximum number of eyeballs instead of wasting time on small audiences.
 - Outrage, scandals, and exposés are all good too, as long as they are easy and shallow and free of nuance, because people [click on more things when they're fired up](https://www.youtube.com/watch?v=rE3j_RHkqJc "This Video Will Make You Angry - CGP Grey").
-- Hide advertisements within the real content as much as possible.
+- Hide advertisements within the real content through product placement and so-called [native advertising](https://en.wikipedia.org/wiki/Native_advertising) as much as possible.

 It doesn't matter if you're enjoying yourself or hating every minute of it, just as long as it's a lot of minutes.
 This is the origin of clickbait.